Scorrpiius/Chemical-structure-detection/README.md

 $ python3 chemical_detection.py folder_path (this folder should contain all the images you want to analyse)
 ```
 ## Example
-The images you want analysed are in "C:\User\Document\Images".
-To execute the code you have to run :
+If the images you want analysed are in "C:\Sample", you have to run :
 ```
 $ python3 chemical_detection.py "C:\Sample"
 ```